-Fisher-Price Reveals Stationary Bike For Toddlers And Parents Freak — But They’re Overreacting [Opinion]
+Fisher-Price Reveals Stationary Bike For Toddlers And Parents Freak Out — But They’re Overreacting [Opinion]

 Then, there is the fact that children really learn a lot from watching certain movies and television shows.
 Even games can make a great learning experience.
 Is it really so awful that Fisher-Price has made a move towards using technology to encourage children to exercise?

-Fisher-Price is getting a lot of criticism for their new stationary bike because it promotes staying in doors and promotes the use of technology.
+Fisher-Price is getting a lot of criticism for their new stationary bike because it promotes staying indoors and promotes the use of technology.
 But, you know what?
 It also promotes exercising.
 The Fisher-Price stationary bike is giving parents an opportunity to give their child a new toy – that the child can get excited about – that is disguised as a way for the child to get more exercise.
 Is that really such a bad thing?

 Please, leave your thoughts on the new Fisher-Price stationary bike for toddlers in the comments section below.

-[Featured Image by defotoberg/ShutterStock]
+[Featured Image by defotoberg/Shutterstock]